1.5 Cross-sectoral approach with other ministries

 The Advisory Council on Youth Policies

-The Advisory Council on Youth Policies (Conseil d’orientation des politiques de jeunesse – COJ), is a consultative body reporting to the Prime Minister, created by Decree no.2016-1377 of 12 October 2016 on creation of the COJ.
+The Advisory Council on Youth Policies (Conseil d'orientation des politiques de jeunesse -COJ) is a consultative body reporting to the Prime Minister, created by decree n°2016-1377 of 12 October 2016 creating the COJ.
+After a five-year mandate, its missions were renewed in October 2021.
 It provides a forum for debate between the various parties involved in developing youth policies.

 The COJ’s missions include assessment of youth policies, presentation of an annual activity report to the Government, and non-mandatory consultation on legislative and regulatory projects.